 We’re committed to helping our neighbors.

 In Frankenmuth, Michigan, neighbors have always pitched in to help each other.
-From the area’s beginnings in 1845 to the vibrant tourist destination of today, community members have remained committed to helping one another achieve success.
+From the area’s beginnings in the mid-1800s to the vibrant tourist destination of today, community members have remained committed to helping one another achieve success.
 Our company grew out of this spirit more than 150 years ago.
-Early settlers banded together to face the toughest trial of the time—fire—and pledged to help for each other in times of need by creating an association that eventually evolved into today’s Frankenmuth Insurance.
+Early settlers banded together to face the toughest trial of the time—fire—and pledged to help each other in times of need by creating an association that eventually evolved into today’s Frankenmuth Insurance.

 To continuously fulfill our goal of making a positive difference, the Frankenmuth Insurance Foundation offers support in the following areas: